 - Redness or inflammation

-The affected area may also appear sunken in.
+The affected area can also appear sunken in.

 Diagnosing MHLLE in saltwater fish can be challenging because the symptoms are similar to other health issues like fungal infections and parasites.
 It’s crucial to get the advice of a veterinarian or an experienced aquatic specialist.

-The diagnosing process involves a thorough physical examination of your fish, including observation of their affected areas.
+The diagnosing process involves a thorough physical examination of your fish, including looking at their affected areas.
 The veterinarian might also do tests on the water quality and take a sample of the fish’s skin or tissue for further analysis.